-In my previous post, I told you all about my ups & downs with breastfeeding and the struggles with choosing formula.
 We purchased cow’s milk formula first, then switched to soy, and ultimately went with goat milk.
 Goat milk formula was the choice that has made me feel the most content.

 Anyways…I’m not here to preach about that or tell you that you’re right or wrong for whatever it is you choose, but the cow’s milk thang just didn’t feel right for me.

 Moving on to soy…I didn’t feel great about this either, but at the time, it felt better than the cow’s milk.
 What I disliked so much about soy was that I could not find an infant formula that wasn’t packed full of cane sugar and palm oil!

 I had heard people mention goat milk formula, but I had NO CLUE about it, and it just seemed really foreign to me.
 I didn’t dismiss it, and the thought just kind of lingered in my head over the months.

 I was reading The Vaccine Friendly Plan book a few months ago (which I highly recommend), and Dr. Thomas says “soy formula is baby junk food.”
 He said not to even consider it.